stub Top Jennifer Doudna Companies to Watch (September 2023) - Securities.io

 Doudna was among the co-founders of:

-Jennifer Doudna would also go on and create the Innovative Genomics Institute (IGI) in 2014, bringing together researchers from multiple California Universities.
+Jennifer Doudna would also go on to create the Innovative Genomics Institute (IGI) in 2014, bringing together researchers from multiple California Universities.

 She is also active at the Gladstone Institute of Data Science and Biotechnology and at her Doudna lab in Berkeley, managing the Center for Genomic Editing and Recording (CGER).